Oyasuba Ancient Tomb / Bungaku-no Mori Museum in Koriyama City, Fukushima

 Valuable Piece

-Masao Kume, a pupile of Soseki Natsume, had many friends.
-The Movie of Ryunosuke Akutagawa (a bit before his death) and his friends are very valuable, which you cannot see anywhere else.
+Masao Kume, a pupil of Soseki Natsume, had many literary friends.
+The museum preserves a rare film of Ryunosuke Akutagawa shortly before his death, along with scenes of his friends.
+This is a unique and invaluable piece that cannot be seen anywhere else.

 Yes!
-Not only the Permanent Exhibition, the Special Exhibition and Temporary Exhibition are held several times a year.
-Great chances to get close to the works of famous authors!
+You don’t need to be an expert to enjoy it.
+In addition to the Permanent Exhibition, the museum hosts Special and Temporary Exhibitions several times a year—great opportunities to get close to the works of famous authors.

 Bungaku-no Mori Museum